Author Archive

 Enjoy a 42°C warm bath, with the experience intensified by the cold, crisp air above the surface.
 Hot tubs are available at Badholmen, and outdoor baths are included in 7° Bath & Sauna.

-A 38°C warm outdoor pool, and an indoor hot tub with a pleasant air temperature.
-At Mareld Spa, it's comfortably warm both in and above the water.
+A 38°C outdoor hot spring and an indoor hot tub with a comfortable air temperature.
+At Mareld Spa, the temperature is just right both in and above the water.

 COLD – cold Bath with sauna